TeckniX/wp_twitch-status/readme.txt

 == Screenshots ==

 1. The stream status tag when online and offline.
+2. The stream status widget when online.
+3. The stream status widget when offline.

 == Changelog ==

+= 1.1 =
+* Added stream status widget

 = 1.0 =
 * First release